 In every class we provide options for Beginner, Intermediate and Advanced Practitioners.
-Props are provided so that all poses can be approached safely.
 Every body is different and at North Beach Yoga & Pilates we adapt poses and exercises to suit all levels of flexibility and range.

 Together we will focus on inner and outer strength, leaving you feeling rejuvenated, energised and with clarity of mind!

 Proven Benefits of Yoga

 We cater for everyone from absolute beginners right through to advanced practitioners in ALL our North Beach Yoga & Pilates classes so you are most welcome to come to any class.

 We give variations for every pose so that every body can join in.

-Having said that, Beginners Courses are a fantastic way to get to know the basics of Yoga so it can be extremely beneficial to start with a Course.
+Having said that, Beginners Yoga Courses are a fantastic way to get to know the basics of Yoga so it can be extremely beneficial to start with a Course.
 But if the Beginners Class or Course times don’t suit you, please feel free to come along to any class and you will be guided and will not feel out of place at all 🙂

 Ahhh the most commonly asked question.
 YES.
-And Yoga is ESPECIALLY important for you!
-Whilst flexibility is a wonderful side-benefit to Yoga, there is no pre-requisite of bendiness required!
+And Yoga and Pilates are ESPECIALLY important for you!
+Whilst flexibility is a wonderful side-benefit to Yoga & Pilates, there is no pre-requisite of bendiness required!

 We cater to all bodies and encourage you to work within your body’s realms…

 Yoga and Pilates are more about creating a healthy state of mind and healthy body….Practice and it will all come!

 Since COVID-19, we require all students to bring their own mat and large towel -as well as any other props you may like to use – and additional towels to use as props for classes such as Yin/Restorative.
-You can bring a water bottle too, though we don’t tend to drink much during Yoga as we’re trying to build heat and some poses are better on an empty stomach.
+You can bring a water bottle too, though we don’t tend to drink much during Yoga or Pilates as we’re trying to build heat and some poses are better on an empty stomach.

 Vinyasa and Power Yoga Classes are 60 minutes with an Optional extra 15 minutes of Pranayama (breathwork), meditation or just longer rest at the end.
 Those that need to leave after 1 hour may do so.